Online Payday Loans are Difficult to Regulate

 Tom Feltner, an expert at the Consumer Federation of America, said, “Borrowers online have a dizzying amount of choices for payday loans.”
 He went on to say, “One of the biggest concerns is that those loans are not all regulated.
 They don’t always comply with consumer protection laws in the states where they operate.”
 Along with offering traditional payday loans, online lenders are also starting to offer installment loans.
 With this funding option, consumers have extended repayment terms, so they could be in debt longer.

-Other Risks of Applying for Online Payday Loans
+Other Risks of Requesting Online Payday Loans

 In addition to the debt risks that come with payday installment loans, consumers are also at risk of inadvertently giving out their financial information to lead generators.
 According to the Consumer Financial Protection Bureau, lead generators collect a borrower’s personal data such as his or her social security number and checking account numbers.
 This may lead to other companies gaining access to the consumer’s personal information.